 Why Patient Safety, Teamwork, and Risk Management Matter to Me

-Eight years ago today, I lost one of the most important men in my life-my Dad due to a patient safety error.
+Eleven years ago today, I lost one of the most important men in my life-my Dad due to a patient safety error.
 Words cannot express how much I miss him.

 My family’s loss was tragic, but also unnecessary.